CISSP-Study-Resources

 • IDaaS: cloud-based service that broker IAM functions to target systems on customers’ premise and/or in the cloud

-• Identity proofing: process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person
+• Identity proofing: process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person; identity proofing includes knowledge-based authentication and cognitive passwords, where a user is asked a series of questions that only they would know

-• Self-service identity management: elemnts of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)
+• Self-service identity management: elements of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)

-• Whaling attack: phishing attacks targeting highly-placed officials/private individuals with sizeable assets authorizing large fund wire transfers
+• Whaling attack: phishing attack targeting highly-placed officials/private individuals with sizeable assets authorizing large-fund wire transfers

 5.1 Control physical and logical access to assets (OSG-9 Chpt 13)